New Missouri Driver Licenses and Nondriver Identification Cards FAQs

 These changes were implemented to enhance security and help reduce the risk of identity theft and other kinds of fraud.
 Driver licenses and nondriver licenses have new security features, and are printed in one, secure facility.

-You must provide documents to verify your name, date of birth, place of birth, social security number, and Missouri residential address.
+You must provide documents to verify identity, lawful status, Social Security number, and Missouri residential address.
 If you have a “mail-to” address in addition to your residential address, you also must provide proof of the mail-to address.
 If your current name is different from the identy or lawful status document presented, you must submit a document to verify name change.

 If you are renewing your driver license or nondriver license, the list of documents required can also be found on the back of your renewal postcard:

 - Non-Commercial License (U.S. Citizen)